There’s more to life than this—let’s find it

 Your 5 Rules of Substack

-Change your experience: Leo DiCaprio's coach was onto something.
-You can't write about life from the confines of your cubicle.
-Start living the stories you want to tell.
+Change your experience: Leo DiCaprio’s coach had it right: you can’t write about life from the confines of a cubicle.
+Austin Kleon’s Show Your Work! emphasizes living your process authentically.
+Share the stories you want to tell.
+Live them first, then write them.

 This is the eighth post out of 24 essays I plan to write as part of the Sparkle on Substack Essay Club to keep myself accountable and post regularly.